openfab-lab/openfab/README.md

 How to join us?
 Fill in [this form](http://openfab.be/adhesion) and come to see us!

 Price:
-1. 25€/year .
+1. membership fees: 25€/year.
-2. 10€/jour ou 34€/mois pour l'accès à l'atelier.
+2. access to the FabLab: 10€/day or, if you want to get involved in the community, you can [become SuperUser](https://github.com/Ginsburg/gamification-fablab/blob/guide-superuser/Level-UP/guide-superuser.md) and pay 34€/month.
-3. Tarifs différents en fonction de la machine, nous vous conseillons d'amener votre matière première, nous avons un Brico (330 avenue de la Couronne) à proximité.
+3. Price depends the machine you want to use, we advice you to take your own material, there is a Brico just near us (330 avenue de la Couronne).

 Enter the game!